 This post is part of a series about Costa Rica – I have links to my destination guides below.
 If you’re planning your trip, you may especially want to check out my Costa Rica Travel Planning Guide which includes everything from currency to culture to food and safety.
 And my guide to The Best Places To Visit in Costa Rica will help if you’re still deciding on your itinerary.

-At the end of this post I have a link to my A4 printable Costa Rica packing list in high-res PDF.
+At the end of this post, I have a link to the printable packing list in high-resolution PDF.

 Costa Rica Essentials